alperin financial center

 The PRISM Group (Portfolio of Responsible Investments under Student Management) is the Kania School's student investment-management organization.
 The club manages approximately $500,000 of the university's endowment, with objectives of safeguarding and growing capital and learning about the market and investments process.

-Dr. Riaz Hussain, professor in the Economics and Finance Department, moderates the club.
+Dr. John Ruddy, associate professor in the Economics and Finance Department, moderates the club.
 Its members meet on a weekly basis.
-For more information, contact Dr. Hussain at email@example.com.
+For more information, contact Dr. Ruddy at email@example.com

 Utilizing the Alperin Center’s stock-trading capabilities aggressively are University of Scranton students who participate in the annual James C. Doyle ’66 Stock Trading Competition.
 Created in memory of Mr. Doyle, a loyal alumnus of the University and respected financial advisor, and funded by contributions from his family and friends, the competition encourages students to understand and participate in the workings of the stock market.